paperai/materials-schema-web/README.md

 ## Usage
 ### To update ***Type-Property*** relationship:
-   1. Modify the [material.json](https://github.com/paperai/materials-schema-web/blob/c7295a039283f013ebbefbba35543efb51328fe5/material.json) in the root directory according to the structure below.
+   1. Modify the [material.json](https://github.com/paperai/materials-schema-web/blob/c7295a039283f013ebbefbba35543efb51328fe5/material.json) in the root directory according to the [rules](https://github.com/paperai/materials-schema-web/blob/main/README.md#materialjson) below.
    2. Run `npm start` to generate all static pages.

 The generated static pages can now be found in the path **`src/app/views/`**